-Fresh and frisky salmon stir fry for a clean, paleo, keto, and whole30 dinner that is sure to become a staple in your home.
+Fresh, quick and easy salmon stir fry with a variety of fresh vegetables for a healthy weeknight meal.
+This clean eating dinner recipe is sure to become a staple in your home.
+Paleo, low-carb, and whole30 compliant!

 Why do I love stir fry so much?